Keeley Hazell

-Keeley Rebecca Hazell (born 18 September 1986) is an English model and actress.
-Hazell was a Page 3 girl and has worked with magazines such as FHM, Loaded, Nuts and Zoo Weekly.
-She has also made numerous television appearances and has focused on her acting career, appearing in films such as Horrible Bosses 2 (2014) and the streaming television series Ted Lasso (2020).
+Keeley Rebecca Hazell (born 18 September 1986) is an English model, actress and writer.
+A former Page 3 girl, she also worked with magazines such as FHM, Loaded, Nuts and Zoo Weekly.
+She has made numerous television appearances and has appeared in films including Horrible Bosses 2 (2014) and the streaming television series Ted Lasso (2020).

-Early life

-Hazell was born on 18 September 1986 in Lewisham, London, England, and grew up in Grove Park.
-She attended the Ravensbourne School in Bromley.
-Her mother Amber was a dinner lady and her father Roy was a window fitter; they separated when Hazell was 13 years old.

 Career

 Modelling

-At 16 years of age, Hazell left school to work as a hairdresser.
-Her colleagues persuaded her to try her luck at modelling.
-At 17 years of age, she competed in The Daily Star's "Search for a Beach Babe" contest and won.
-Still not old enough to pose on Page 3, she went to study fashion at Lewisham College.
+In 2002, aged 16, Hazell left school to work as a hairdresser.
+Her colleagues persuaded her to try modelling.
+Aged 17, she competed in The Daily Star's "Search for a Beach Babe" contest and won, but she was not old enough to pose for Page 3 and so went to study fashion at Lewisham College.
 Later, a friend told her about The Sun's Page 3 Idol competition.
 Despite some initial uncertainty about entering the contest, she submitted some photos.
-She was eventually chosen the winner in December 2004.
-She won £10,000 worth of "sexy clothes" and "a one-year membership of the Rex cinema and bar".
-Another part of Hazell's Page 3 Idol win was a one-year exclusive glamour modelling contract with The Sun.
+She won the contest in December 2004.
+She won a one-year exclusive glamour modelling contract with The Sun, in addition to £10,000 worth of clothing and a one-year membership to the Rex cinema and bar.

-Hazell has been regularly featured in Nuts and Zoo Weekly.
-In June 2005, she appeared on the front cover of Maxim magazine and she also appeared on the front cover of FHM in September that year.
-In January 2006, she appeared on the front cover of Loaded magazine.
-She was on the cover of The Sun's 2006 and 2007 Page 3 calendars in addition to releasing her own wall calendars, her own 2007 edition selling 30,000 copies in its first few days of release.
+Hazell was regularly featured in Nuts and Zoo Weekly.
+In June 2005, she appeared on the cover of Maxim magazine and she also appeared on the front cover of FHM in September that year.
+In January 2006, she appeared on the cover of Loaded.
+She was on the cover of The Sun's 2006 and 2007 Page 3 calendars, in addition to releasing her own wall calendars; her 2007 calendar sold 30,000 copies in its first few days of release.

 In 2008, Hazell and agent Ginny Mettrick co-founded a modelling agency called Muse Management.
-In 2009, according to the August edition of Loaded, Peta Todd stated that Hazell had given modelling up to pursue a career in acting and that she was in America receiving acting lessons.
+In 2009, Peta Todd stated in Loaded that Hazell had given up modelling and was in the United States receiving acting lessons, with the intention of pursuing an acting career.
 Her last appearance on Page 3 of The Sun was on 30 September 2009.
 In January 2013, Hazell made a return to modelling by appearing in FHM.